-• 4.5a: Number that reported selling new value-added products Number of delivery systems/market access points that reported increased
+• 4.5a: Number that reported selling new value-added products .

-Data on developing and selling new local/ regional food products and/or new value-added products can be collected by noting expansion of product lines to include new local/regional and value-added products within an organization, in collaboration with other organizations, and/ or on behalf of other partner organizations after receiving services supported by the grant.
+Data on developing and selling new local/regional food products and/or new value-added products can be collected by noting expansion of product lines.
+This includes new local/regional and value-added products within an organization, developed in collaboration with other organizations, and/or on behalf of other partner organizations after receiving services supported by the grant.